smith11235/rails-aws/README.md

 	* set domain to: example.com
 	* set domain_branch to 'master'
 		* or whatever you want to pair this domain to
+* if you are setting up repeatedly this domain
+	* it can take a couple minutes for the routing to be updated

 ## Phase: stack and domain rebuild: whisperedsecrets.us
 - rake aws:stack_create[master] aws:domain_create[master] aws:cap_deploy[master]